 The SSID or Wireless Network Name of your Wireless Router is already defined as ” default ” or is set as the brand name of the router.
 This setting is usually under the basic wireless settings in your router’s settings page.
 Changing the SSID name of your network will make it more evident for others to know which networks they are connecting to.
 Once it set, you will always be sure that you are connecting to the correct network even if there multiple wireless networks in your area.

 [ Don’t use your name, home address or other personal information in the SSID name ]

 Step 4.
 Enable Network Encryption

-You need to encrypt your wireless signals in order to prevent other computers in the area from using your internet connection.
+You need to encrypt your wireless signals to prevent other computers in the area from using your internet connection.

-There are several encryption methods for a wireless setting like WEP, WPA ( WPA- Personal ), and WPA2 ( Wi- Fi Protection Access Version 2 ).
-WEP is basic encryption and it can’t give the total security.
+There are several encryption methods for a wireless setting like WEP, WPA ( WPA- Personal ), and WPA2 ( Wi-Fi Protection Access Version 2 ).
+WEP is necessary encryption, and it can’t give the total security.
 It can be easily cracked, but is compatible with a wide range of devices including older hardware, whereas WPA2 is the most secure but is only compatible with hardware manufactured since 2006.